Why the HIPAA Security Rule Treats Every Practice the Same

 Designated Security Official (§164.308(a)(2))

 The regulation requires one individual — not a committee and not a vendor — to be formally designated as your Security Official, responsible for developing and implementing your HIPAA security policies.
 For small practices, this is often the practice owner or office manager.
-What matters is that the designation is documented and the person understands their responsibilities.
-Pairing that individual with a qualified managed HIPAA security provider is a practical model for practices that cannot staff a dedicated security role.
+What matters is that the designation is documented and that the individual understands their responsibilities.
+Pairing that person with a qualified managed detection and response provider is a practical model for practices that cannot staff a dedicated security role.

 Workforce Training and Access Management (§164.308(a)(3) and §164.308(a)(4))